shrusti-stars/AGN-ML-model/README.md

-# relativistic-astrophysics
-sesana class on relativistic astro
+# application of machine learning models to predict AGN occurrences based on galactic properties.